edwinv87/feats/README.md

 ### Examples

-To use FEATS, please refer to the following examples presented in notebook sytle environment.
+To use FEATS, please refer to the following example code presented in notebook sytle environment.

 1. [Clustering using FEATS](docs/FEATS-Clustering.md)
 2. Performing outlier analysis